 By Delaware Division of Historical and Cultural Affairs Inclusive History Researcher Carolanne Deal

-As an inclusive history researcher for the Delaware Division of Historical and Cultural Affairs’ Engagement and Collections Team, I was selected to receive a Diversity Scholarship to attend the National Trust for Historic Preservation’s annual conference, PastForward 2021, which took place virtually from Nov.
+As an inclusive history researcher for the Delaware Division of Historical and Cultural Affairs’ Collections, Affiliates, Research and Exhibits (CARE) Team, I was selected to receive a Diversity Scholarship to attend the National Trust for Historic Preservation’s annual conference, PastForward 2021, which took place virtually from Nov.
 2 to 5, 2021.
 The theme for this year’s conference was “Lead the Change” and sessions covered a variety of subjects including “Treaties With Native Nations and Their Relevance Today,” “LGBTQ and Historic Preservation” and “Re-Framing History for Public Audiences.”
 My scholarship not only allowed me to attend the conference, but to also receive insight from a mentor and network with a group of fellow diversity scholars.

 I was pleased to see my colleague, Carlton Hall, as he received a scholarship to attend the conference as a mentor.
 In 2018, Hall earned a place on the National Register of Historic Places’ “40 Under 40” list for his work about Delaware listings in the Green Book, a segregation-era travel guide for African Americans.
 Hall is a preservation specialist with the State Historic Preservation Office located in Dover, and his team, among other responsibilities, helps owners list their properties in the National Register.